 ANDREW ROSSI: We're looking at The New York Times, really, through a sort of keyhole, which is the media desk.
 It's comprised of 14 journalists, all writing on various different aspects of the media landscape.
 I thought that it would make for a fantastic, sort of, play within a play.

 MONTAGNE: Which meant that you followed - there are many characters - but basically for from the media desk.
 David Carr is one of them, and you're this enormously creative writer, but you have had, you know, quite a different history, I think than one that most candidates who were being hired by The New York Times have.

 DAVID CARR: Yeah, I think drug addiction usually isn't featured prominently on people's resume.
 I know that The Times was aware of that and aware that I had done a few things since then; that I'd raised twin girls by myself, I had read newspapers and I seem to be a fairly stable candidate for employment.
 But the fact that I used to be a crack addict is not the only thing about me, but it's probably the most interesting thing about me.

 MONTAGNE: David Carr, in the film you are extremely devoted to The New York Times.
 Let's play a clip of you representing The Times at a debate about the value of old media.

-Mr. SAM ZELL (Chairman, Tribune Company): When you're reading The New York Times today, in the business section, you will see that the obituary of the newspaper industry.
+SAM ZELL: When you're reading The New York Times today, in the business section, you will see that the obituary of the newspaper industry.
 Jesus, what a bunch of (Beep).